oasis-tcs/mqtt/mqtt-sn-2.0/prose/editorial-content-timetravel/content-autobahn.md

 -   **Topic Type**: This is a 2-bit field in Bit 0 and 1 which determines the format of the topic data field.
 Refer to [Table 10](#topic-types) for the definition of the various topic types.

-#### 3.1.17.3 Packet Id
+#### 3.1.17.3 Packet Identifier

-Should be coded such that it can be used to identify the corresponding SUBACK packet.
+Used to identify the corresponding SUBACK packet.
+It should ideally be populated with a random integer value.

 #### 3.1.17.4 Topic Data or Topic Filter